A Pre-Performance Dancer Fuel Plan

 I often stress the importance of making time in your schedule to sit back, relax, and enjoy the mindful experience of a meal.
 However, busy days are bound to fill our schedules, especially during the summer intensive season.
-It’s in these instances when meal planning becomes key to a dancer’s diet.
+It’s in these instances that meal planning becomes key to a dancer’s diet.
 Since intense dance schedules can leave hunger cues unnoticeable, planning meals and snacks is critical for preventing energy dips and appetite surges later in the day.

-3-4 hours prior to dancing
+What to eat in the 3-4 hours prior to dancing

 With ample time to digest beforehand, an adequate meal can be the perfect opportunity for you to supply your body with the tools needed for optimal performance.
 About 3-4 hours prior to dancing, plan a meal that focuses on complex carbohydrates.
 Complex carbohydrates, which are found in whole grains, legumes, and starchy vegetables like potatoes and squash, contain longer chains of sugar molecules.
 These foods take more time for the body to break down and use, which provides your body with a steady flow of energy.

-If your classes begin in the afternoon, then build a lunch using a grain such as wild rice or quinoa, and pair with a protein like baked fish, chicken, or tofu.
+If your classes begin in the afternoon, then build a lunch using a grain such as wild rice or quinoa, and pair it with a protein like baked fish, chicken, or tofu.
 If your classes begin earlier in the day, then aim for a balanced breakfast using slow-cooked oats paired with bananas and a generous serving of nut- or seed- butter.
 Eggs served with a whole grain avocado toast is another great option!
 Adding a source of fat like avocadoes, nuts, seeds, or butter to your meal aids with vitamin absorption and increases your overall level of satisfaction.

 If you have an early morning workout or class, but you’re not an early riser, then don’t stress about eating 3-4 hours in advance.
 Think of this fueling opportunity as snack time rather than as mealtime.
-You’ll also want to ease up on the complex carbohydrates since fiber can leave you feeling bloated while dancing.
+You’ll also want to ease up on the complex carbohydrates since fiber can leave you with stomach discomfort while dancing.
 Simple carbohydrates, which are composed of easy-to-digest, basic sugars will be easier on your stomach since less time is available for digestion.
 Aim for naturally occurring sources found in fruit and milk products (like yogurt).
 Top Greek yogurt with a handful of berries and sprinkle with ground flax for a quick option.

-1-2 hours prior to dancing
+What to eat in the 1-2 hours prior to dancing

-30 minutes or less prior to dancing
+What to eat in the 30 minutes or less prior to dancing

 If you usually feel hungry, dizzy, or fatigued mid-class, then you’ll want to plan an easily-digestible option within the 30-60 minutes before and/or during your classes/rehearsals/performance.
 A homemade trail mix of dried fruit, nuts, and pretzels offers a balanced and convenient option.
 It’s also easy to grab while changing shoes or taking a quick break.